fahim-stepsup/IRIS-CLASSIFICATION/README.md

-IRIS-CLASSIFICATION
-Iris Flower Classification 🌸
+# 🌼 Iris Flower Classification

-This is a Machine Learning project .
-The goal is to classify iris flowers into one of three species: **Setosa, Versicolor, Virginica**, based on their sepal and petal measurements.
+In This project we build a simple Machine Learning model to classify **iris flowers** into three species:

+- Setosa
+- Versicolor
+- Virginica

+Classification is based on **sepal length, sepal width, petal length, and petal width**.
+The classic Iris dataset is used, which is ideal for beginners in machine learning.

+---

-## Tools Used
+## 🔧 Tools & Technologies Used

+- **Python 3**
-- Python
+- **Jupyter Notebook**
-- Jupyter Notebook
+- **Libraries:**
-- Libraries: pandas, numpy, matplotlib, seaborn, sklearn

-## Steps Followed
+  - `pandas`, `numpy` – for data manipulation
+  - `matplotlib`, `seaborn` – for data visualization
+  - `scikit-learn` – for machine learning model building and evaluation

+---

+## 🚀 Project Workflow

-1. Load the dataset
+1. **Load the Dataset**
+   - Used `sklearn.datasets.load_iris()` to import the dataset into a DataFrame.

-2. Explore and visualize the data
+2. **Explore and Visualize the Data**
+   - Checked data types, distributions, and visualized relationships using pair plots and heatmaps.

-3. Preprocess and split the dataset
+3. **Preprocess the Data**
+   - Split the dataset into training and testing sets using an 80-20 split.

+4. **Train the Model**
-4. Train a model using K-Nearest Neighbors or Decision Tree
+   - Trained a **K-Nearest Neighbors (KNN)** or **Decision Tree Classifier** using scikit-learn.

-5. Evaluate and visualize the results
+5. **Evaluate the Model**
+   - Evaluated model performance using:
+     - Accuracy Score
+     - Confusion Matrix
+     - Classification Report

+6. **Visualize the Results (Optional)**
+   - Used `seaborn.heatmap()` to visualize the confusion matrix for better interpretation.

+---

-## Results
+## ✅ Results

-Achieved good accuracy with the classifier on the test data.
+The trained model successfully classified the iris species with high accuracy, demonstrating the effectiveness of basic ML techniques on structured datasets.

+---

+## 📂 Files Included

+- `iris_classification.ipynb` – Jupyter Notebook containing the full project
+- `README.md` – Project overview and instructions

+---

-## Author
+## 👨‍💻 Author

-   FAHIM AKTHAR
+**Fahim Akthar**

+---